dmytrmk/hdn-price-ticker/README.md

 </p>

 #### 2.)
 App responsiveness
-This app was designed with a mobile first approach therefore you are able to resize the application to your liking.
+This app was designed with a mobile first approach.
+The application is responsive and you can resize the app to your liking.

 #### 3.)
 Developer Tools